Zaid514-sys/Banking-Risk-Analysis-/README.md

 # Banking-Risk-Analysis-
 Effectively combined SQL, Python, Excel, and Power BI to deliver a comprehensive view of banking risk.
-Enabled stronger insights into customer risk exposure and behavior through systematic data modelling and visual storytelling.
+Enabled stronger insights into customer risk exposure and behaviour  through systematic data modelling and visual storytelling.
 Demonstrates a high-impact application of analytics in financial risk management and business intelligence.

       CREATE DATABASE Banking_Analysis;